redhat-cip/edeploy/docs/AHC.rst

 - other : to match all interfaces not listed in this list
 - all : to match all interfaces

-The config options are:
+The configuration options are:
-- none (no IP configurtion at all)
+- none (no IP configuration at all)
 - dhcp
 - <CIDR address>